RajaYehia/QNetwork/README.md

-# SatOptLink
+# QNetwork
-This repository contains some tools for the calculation of satellite trajectory, atmospheric attenuation and channel transmittance.
+This repository contains some tools for the calculation of satellite trajectory, atmospheric attenuation and channel transmittance (from SatOptLink repository).
 It is currenly developped in [LIP6](www.lip6.fr)’s [QI team](https://qi.lip6.fr) for applications in space quantum networks.

-It’s current state is full of hacks and hard-coded values, but we intend to have a set of useable tools soon.
+We also used various tools developed in the QuantumCity(https://github.com/RajaYehia/QuantumCity/blob/main) and the balloon_qnet(https://github.com/RajaYehia/balloon_qnet/blob/packaging/) repositories.

 ## Dependencies